soso-song/Blockchain-Based-Proof-of-Location-with-Outlier-Detection/PoL 1.0/README.md

 >
 > The paper claim that in most scenarios, users have an incentive to collect location proofs continuously, in particular, before using an application and maybe even before knowing about the application.
 >
-> One difference between our Proactive Location Proof and this paper is that our users are continuously uploading Present Claim instead of generating Location Proof, a Location Proof only be generated when user requests it.
+> One difference between our Proactive Location Proof and this paper is that our users are continuously uploading Spatiotemporal Claim instead of generating Location Proof, a Location Proof only be generated when user requests it.

 #### Part 1(Before Oracle) Peer to Peer: